-Father pointed the figure at Scotsman and former police volunteer Douglas Shoebridge wanted in Thailand for human trafficking
+Father pointed the finger at Scotsman and former police volunteer Douglas Shoebridge wanted in Thailand for human trafficking

-Mr Cook claimed that his son’s arrest and conviction was linked to the activities and evidence of a Mr Douglas Shoebridge, a one-time police volunteer in Pattaya but later unmasked as a human trafficker importing African prostitutes onto the streets of Bangkok.
+Mr Cook claimed that his son’s arrest and conviction were linked to the activities and evidence of Mr Douglas Shoebridge, a one-time police volunteer in Pattaya but later unmasked as a human trafficker importing African prostitutes onto the streets of Bangkok.

 Scotsman known as ‘Big Daddy’ escapes Thailand before arrest warrant is issued for human trafficking

 In 2020, the Australian’s father claimed that Mr Cook and his wife Kanyarat moved in the same circles as Mr Shoebridge in Pattaya and that Mr Shoebridge held a grievance against the pair as he was once refused when he requested a loan from the couple.